openhive-network/wax-doc/src/typescript/encryption/encrypt-buffer.md

 ## Using Direct Encryption and Decryption Methods

 The `encrypt` and `decrypt` methods allow for straightforward encryption and decryption operations with explicit public keys.
-First argument is your opened beekeeper wallet instance, second argument is your content as string to be encrypted/decrypted, and then public key(s) used for encryption/decryption.
+The first argument is your opened beekeeper wallet instance, second argument is your content as string to be encrypted/decrypted, and then public key(s) used for encryption/decryption.
 Below are examples covering the case with one and two keys (sender key and receiver key):

 +++ One key encryption